Over half a million paid out by police force

-Posted in: asbestos Criminal Injury and Assault Faulty Work Equipment Public Liability Workplace Injuries
+Posted in: Animal Attacks Asbestos Exposure Criminal Injury and Assault Faulty Work Equipment Public Place Accidents Workplace Injuries Workplace Slip

 A total of £589,000 has been paid out in compensation and legal fees by West Midlands Police in 2013/14.
 Among the 26 personal injury claims made against the force, officers injured during personal safety training exercises made up three of the successful claims.
 On top of this, other successful claimants included those who had injured themselves moving furniture, tripping in a hole in the office floor and falling from a faulty office chair.

 Of the half a million paid out, £328,100 was paid in compensation, and £260,900 was paid to cover legal costs.
 The figures did reveal, however, that accidents involving officers had actually dropped by 7.5% in the past year.